Become a vital part of the process and volunteer

 We have a variety of volunteer opportunities, including:

-Community Impact Panelist: CIP panelists work with youth and adults in a friendly setting to help them learn and grow, from first-time offenses that have resulted in a ticket or a fine, to situations that result in criminal charges.
-CIP panelists bring the wealth of their personal experiences and share their perspectives as representatives of the community.
+Community Impact Panelist: Panelists work with youth and their families in a welcoming setting to help them learn and grow, from first-time offenses that have resulted in a ticket or a fine, to situations that result in criminal charges.
+Panelists bring the wealth of their personal experiences and share their perspectives as representatives of the community.